GeoffreyWN/guess-number-rn/README.md

-# guess-number-rn
-A Mobile application 'Guess a number' game based on React Native
+ #A Mobile application 'Guess a number' game based on React Native
 ## Getting Started

-###: Steps
 1. clone the repo
 2. cd into repo
 3. npm install
 4. npm start

-run on app simulator ( android or ios) or real device using expo
+run on an emulator ( android or ios) or real device using expo app

 Enjoy...